- This guy is in a Love Triangle case with one of them. In worse cases, he/she may try to Murder the Hypotenuse.

-- If Regina trying to prevent Charming and Snow from being together isn't enough, she rips out the Huntsman's heart as punishment for him sparing Snow; forces the Huntsman, as Graham, to become her lover in Storybrooke; and murders Graham out of spite and jealousy when Graham develops feelings for Emma.
+- If Regina trying to prevent Charming and Snow from being together isn't enough, she rips out the Huntsman's heart as punishment for him sparing Snow; forces the Huntsman, as Graham, to become her lover in Storybrooke (which essentially amounts to rape); and murders Graham out of spite and jealousy when Graham develops feelings for Emma.
 Regina generally seems to be the anti-ship to every canon ship in Storybrooke, breaking apart families, murdering, and harming others to make sure no one gets a Happily Ever After.
 Even when shown her soulmate, Robin Hood, Regina sabotages her own chance at a Happily Ever After, because she is afraid of falling in love again.

 - The Blue Fairy deliberately prevents Nova and Dreamy, later known as Grumpy, from eloping, because "dwarves don't fall in love", and she thinks she is protecting Nova for her own good.
 Hell, everyone (except Belle) seems against Dreamy and Nova's love for one another at first.
 However, after the Dark Curse is lifted from Storybrooke, Dreamy (now known as Leroy) and Nova are reunited, resuming their previous relationship.

 - David is extremely against his daughter Emma getting together with the rogueish pirate Hook.
 Unlike everyone else listed, he doesn't do anything more drastic besides treating Hook with hostility.
 He seems to have (reluctantly) come around to it by Season 4, since Hook makes Emma happy.